D&B reported upbeat second-quarter 2014 results. Both earnings

 Solutions and Sales & Marketing Solutions.

-solutions primarily include core DNBi product line, as well
+solutions primarily include the core DNBi product line, as well

 database reports, which are used primarily by customers for making